Lakshitha747/Todo/README.md

 ### 1. Build and Run the Project

-To build the Docker images and start all the services (PostgreSQL, backend, and frontend), navigate to the directory containing your `docker-compose.yml` file and run the following command:
+To build the Docker images and start all the services (PostgreSQL, backend, and frontend), navigate to the directory containing the `docker-compose.yml` file and run the following command:

 ```bash
 docker-compose up --build -d